 The Information Center and The Juice are the preferred venues for singular announcements, calendar items, and other non-urgent information of interest to the campus community.
 News, events, internships and job announcements, and other campuswide notices can be submitted for inclusion in The Juice e-newsletter sent to faculty, staff and students.

 The Juice is sent Monday (Thursday deadline at 4:30 p.m.).
 Most announcements will run twice, but will continue to be available in the Information Center.
-Send items to firstname.lastname@example.org.
-Direct questions or comments to email@example.com.
+USE THE JUICE SUBMISSION FORM to send in your item to be included in Juice.
+Email firstname.lastname@example.org with questions or comments.

 Special Broadcast Email